damianoneill/healthbot/docs/quickstart.md

 ![Add Group](assets/group/add-group.png)

 At this point go ahead and select **Save and Deploy**.
-Assuming everything worked ok you should now see a screen as follows:
+Assuming everything worked ok, you should now see a screen as follows:

 ![Grouped Device](assets/group/grouped-device.png)